WAN Design Requirements

 Diagram: What is DMVPN?
 Source is Lira

 The differences between the DMVPN phases are related to routing efficiency and the ability to create spoke-to-spoke tunnels.
 We started with DMVPN Phase 1, which only had a hub to spoke.
-This needed to be more scalable as we could not have direct spoke-to-spoke communication.
+This needed more scalability as we could not have direct spoke-to-spoke communication.
 Instead, the spokes could communicate with one another but were required to traverse the hub.

 Dynamic multipoint virtual private networks began simply as what is best described as hub-and-spoke topologies.
-The primary tool to create these VPNs combines Multipoint Generic Routing Encapsulation (mGRE) connections employed on the hub and traditional Point-to-Point (P2P) GRE tunnels on the spoke devices.
+The primary tool for creating these VPNs combines Multipoint Generic Routing Encapsulation (mGRE) connections employed on the hub with traditional Point-to-Point (P2P) GRE tunnels on the spoke devices.

 In this initial deployment methodology, known as a Phase 1 DMVPN, the spokes can only join the hub and communicate with one another through the hub.
 This phase does not use spoke-to-spoke tunnels.
 Instead, the spokes are configured for point-to-point GRE to the hub and register their logical IP with the non-broadcast multi-access (NBMA) address on the next hop server (NHS) hub.